 • Foreign languages

-Sessions will take a variety of formats, including masterclasses, workshops, and discussion forums, with time for individual study built into the programme.
+Sessions will take a variety of formats, including masterclasses, workshops and discussion forums, with time for individual study built into the programme.

 The 2015 Glyndebourne Academy workshops and recruitment is supported in memory of John Stuart Beeteson and by the Donald Albert Anderson Charitable Trust through investment from Glyndebourne’s New Generation Programme

-Applicants were asked to submit a video recording and a written application form.
+Applications include a video recording and a written application form.

 Academy 2012 Film: Dave Fricker